MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 ## Now you have to interview graduate software developers

-When I moved into the graduate space I suddenly had an interesting situation.
-Up till now we had largely been measuring what someone had to offer at a point in time.
-With graduates, most of my traditional measures were no longer useful.
+When I moved into the graduate space I suddenly had a problem.
+Most of my traditional measures were no longer useful.
+Coding skills were not applicable, most graduates have what I call an academic style to coding (lots of comments, mangled messes and badly structured).
+Discussions around code construction and design are beyond the scope of their current abilities.
+Technology competency is irrelevant.
+You realize that you will be teaching most if not all the technology to the graduate once they join.

-- Are they a good problem solver
-- Can they write great code
 - Do they have good software engineering practices (clean code, understand modern processes, pairing, refactoring, design)
-- Are they up to date with the tech stack
-- Do they fit/add to our culture
-- Does the team feel they can work with them
 - This is their career, they've proven that they are going to operate in this space effectively

-Goal, have someone contributing value from day 1*

 Why this falls apart for very new software developers
-- They have very little if not any professional coding experience, their code is academic, lots of comments and often badly structured
-- You realize you will be teaching them the tech / how to code professionally
+- - You realize you will be teaching them the tech / how to code professionally
 - They have no references from people they have worked for in the past (no dev experience)
 - They have a very thin tech stack knowledge, generally they know names of a few frameworks, often they don't match up with what you are looking for
 - You don't know if they will actually enjoy being a software developer... code endurance